boboben1/blackjack/Readme.txt

 Blackjack pays out 3:2 (like standard competition).

-Split is not yet implemented.
+Split is not yet fully implemented.
+Bets don't work, and major refactors around this functionality are needed.

 Also, some nice quality of life features are implemented:
 When you press +X votes (larger than 1) after reset, it will go to that amount of votes.